-NU 480 Senior Seminar (Capstone)
+NU 480 Senior Seminar & Nursing Capstone

-A comprehensive capstone course designed to prepare senior level nursing students for graduation and to excel on their National Certification Licensing Exam (NCLEX), and transition from student/graduate nurse to Christian professional nurse.
+A comprehensive capstone course designed to prepare senior level nursing students for graduation and to excel on their National Certification Licensing Exam (NCLEX) ®, and transition from a student to a professional graduate nurse.
 This course integrates previous learning experiences with biblical truths to critically examine current and emerging trends, and issues in nursing and health care.
-The student will be expected to synthesize and apply theories, concepts, knowledge, skills, and abilities from clinical experiences and practices.
-Each student participates in a mentored practicum with a professional registered nurse while being monitored by a faculty member.
-Emphasis is placed on application of advanced nursing concepts and skills, leadership skills, management principles, and personal, professional, and spiritual growth.
-The student will utilize a model for evidence based research and make recommendations for improving patient care.
+The course includes professional learning and networking hours that will prepare the students for the role of the professional nurse.
+The student will be expected to synthesize and apply theories, concepts, knowledge, skills, and abilities from previous didactic instruction and clinical experiences.
+NCLEX ® preparation will include strategies such as case studies, active learning experiences, critical thinking, clinical reasoning, decision-making, prioritization, and delegation in conjunction with clinical scenarios and NCLEX ® style questions.
+Preparation will include practice exams and exit exams with evaluation of the performance of the student to determine a remediation plan for success.
 This course will equip graduates to become Christian professional nurses to fulfill the Great Commission.
-Requires a \$35.00 participation fee.
+The clinical experience will include various settings and will incorporate hours including but not limited to networking, continuing education hours, Capstone preparatory hours, and RSSON sponsored nursing/medical mission trips.